It's been a long time

 Better times

 Over the subsequent 2 months, I interviewed for a few companies, and ended up getting 2 offers.
 The first offer was a 50% pay hike from my first job, and I was extatic.
 For the first time since the start of the pandemic, I felt a bit more relaxed, like the edge was smoothened.
 I could have settled there, but a friend suggested I interview at a company they were working at, ThoughtSpot.
 To be honest, I did not know much about it, and in hindsight, I couldn’t have imagined the world of difference between some companies.
 There’s a reason that legacy companies die out, and its because clearly people who work there haven’t worked in really good companies in modern times.
 All the hard work over the last many months paid off, and I got through a pretty satisfyingly challenging interview process.
 I was blown away by the benefits and pay I was being offered.
 It’s honestly a different world.
 The crazy part is I didn’t know why I was getting paid so much.
 Most of my friends who graduated at the same time, they’re really smart people.
 Looking back at it now, its like they’re getting robbed.
-The pay disparity doesn’t make since.
+The pay disparity doesn’t make sense.
 I was being offered a pay that exceeded 100% of my first job, which I had just started 6 months ago.

 ThoughtSpot